TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ### IapService.PurchasesResponseListener

-* Unconsumed purchase or activated subscription, when queried, is notified via onPurchasesResponse of an object inherited with IapService.PurchasesResponseListener.
+* When a query for unconsumed purchase or activated subscription occurs, it is notified through the onPurchasesResponse method of the object that inherits and implements IapService.PurchasesResponseListener.

 ```java
 void onPurchasesResponse(IapResult result,